-20% Two one-hour exams (10% each), NO MAKE-UPS!
-Dates of exams: Tue.
-Apr.
-29 Exam 1, Exam 2 will be given out on Th.
-May 15 (Take-home) and will be due on Tue., May 27.
-Lowest score on these two exams will automatically be replaced with final exam score, only if final is higher.
-(If not, no replacement will be made.)
+Exam 2 will be given out on Tue.
+May 12 (Take-home) and will be due after 2 weeks on Tue.
+May 26.

+Lowest score on these two exams will automatically be replaced with final exam score, if and only if final is higher.
+(If not, no replacement will be made.
+You may not "drop" an exam.)
 All exams are open-book, open-notes.